 Protecting Your Interests In A Tennessee Divorce

 There are primarily two ways to get divorced in Tennessee.
-If you and your spouse can agree to all the terms of your divorce you can file for a divorce based upon “irreconcilable differences.”
+If you and your spouse can agree to all the terms of your divorce, you can file for a divorce based upon “irreconcilable differences.”
 This is often called an uncontested divorce or divorce by mutual agreement.
 Divorce, even if uncontested, can often cause stress and anxiety.
-Clients need a reliable lawyer to ease the stress of divorce by guiding them through all the necessary steps, and advising them on what to do and what to avoid.
+Clients need a reliable Nashville divorce lawyer who can ease the stress of divorce by guiding them through all the necessary steps and advising them on what to do and what to avoid.

-Although there are exceptions, separate property consists of property belonging to a spouse prior to the marriage, or received as a gift or part of an inheritance during the marriage.
+Although there are exceptions, separate property consists of property belonging to a spouse prior to the marriage or received as a gift or part of an inheritance during the marriage.
 Property received during the marriage will often be considered marital property if both parties jointly share the property or pay for the property with joint funds.
-Property can be considered marital property even if only one spouse’s name is on the title or deed.
+This is true even if only one spouse’s name is on the title or deed.

 The court will also have to determine how every debt will be paid and which party will be responsible for its payment.
 The court will assign debts while considering such things as who created the debt, the purpose for the debt, who benefited from the debt and who can afford to pay the debt.
 Just like marital property, even though a certain debt may only be in one spouse’s name, both parties can be liable for any unpaid debt.

 To schedule an appointment, please reach out to Maniatis Law online or by calling 615-366-1211.
 Nashville divorce lawyer Maniatis and his team are bilingual in Spanish and English to better serve you.